ashleyleal/ashleyleal/README.md

 ### Hi there 👋

-I'm Ashley, a third-year Computer Engineering student at the University of Toronto, specializing in Software and Control, with minors in AI and Business.
+I'm Ashley, a Computer Engineering student at the University of Toronto, specializing in Software and Control, with minors in AI and Business.
 I love working on projects that challenge both my creativity and technical abilities.

 My interests include (but definitely aren’t limited to):
 - 🔌 Embedded Systems & MCU development